 16 Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.

-Galatians 2-4, and Romans 3-4, are five chapters almost entirely dedicated to debunking the heresy that the Law plays a role in one's justification or Salvation.
+Galatians 2-4, and Romans 3-4, are five chapters almost entirely dedicated to addressing the false doctrine that obedience to the Law is the basis for one's justification or Salvation.
 Those who preach this false doctrine are bringing people back under the Law, which cannot give life (Galatians 3:21) but only condemnation (Romans 4:15).
-It was only given to point a person to the Savior (Galatians 3:24), and has absolutely no role to play in justifying them:
+It was only given to point a person to the Savior (Galatians 3:24), and has absolutely no role to play in justifying them.

 Therefore, believers do not need to keep the Law to be saved, which by the definition of "sin" (1 John 3:4), means that they do not have to "repent of their sins" to be saved either.